Teas that induce a period will typically cause uterine contractions and prompt the uterus to shed its lining.

 Because some of these teas also have a laxative effect (due to their ability to stimulate the smooth muscle), these teas should also be avoided by children or older adults, unless under the supervision of a doctor.

 The most common reason for late periods is pregnancy, however late periods can also be caused by hormonal changes, stress, or a high intake of caffeine (e.g. chocolate, coffee, soft drinks).
 Disorders like polycystic ovarian syndrome (PCOS) can also result in late or early periods.
-Learn more about the causes of late periods.
+Learn more about what causes a late period.

-If you suspect you are pregnant, these teas should definitely be avoided.
+If you suspect you are pregnant, these teas should certainly be avoided until pregnancy has been ruled out.

 When to see the doctor